Skip to content

 • cloud command — manage the Clonit Cloud connection and resources from the CLI.

-• serve command — the web UI includes a Cloud section for managing all of the above in a browser.
+• serve command — the web UI’s merged Targets / Snapshots / Storage Profiles views and Settings → Organization manage all of the above in a browser.

 • Cloud Storage guide — set up your own S3/R2 storage profiles for the standalone push/pull pathway.